UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 Léon’s contact details are here:  [Léon's page](https://www.umu.se/en/staff/leon-serre-fredj/)

 ## Application deadline
-The deadline for applying for this advanced course is 17:00 on the **15th September 2025**.
+The deadline for applying for this advanced course is 17:00 on the **15th October 2025**.

 <br>